 MapleStory Training/Leveling Guide Summary

-This guide is intended as a general list of suggestions that you can use for training that will be applicable to most classes on Reboot and Normal game servers.
+This grinding guide is intended as a general list of suggestions that you can use to find where to level and will be applicable to most classes on Reboot and Normal game servers.
 For most players unless they are rushing a character with preselected gear and potion buffs you’ll want to stay strictly to the level guide provided and not attempt to train against monsters more than 5 levels above your character level.
 This is because you’ll deal reduced damage in these situations and is particularly deadly on Reboot servers where this damage penalty is harsher.
-It is not uncommon for Reboot players following this as a MapleStory Reboot training guide to be fighting monsters a level range beyond that recommended here especially for early characters you create due to the lack of account wide bonuses (Link Skills and Legion).
+It is not uncommon for Reboot players following this as a MapleStory Reboot training guide to be fighting monsters a level range behind that recommended here especially for early characters you create due to the lack of account wide bonuses (Link Skills and Legion).

 You will always be the best judge of your own progression, if you are killing slow consider returning to a previous location, if enemies are vanishing quickly off the map then try push a little further.
 In this training guide for MapleStory additional weight has been given to locations that provide useful items, are easy to reach or are important quests for other reasons to give your account great progression alongside training.

 The below is a summary table of training options featured here for quick reference, for more detail click on the hyperlinked level range or scroll to the bottom of this article.
 The detailed section includes discussion of why the selections have been chosen, some alternative maps in the area and notes several key potential boss milestones in your progression.
 Each option in both sections is presented as follows (either monsters/bosses or quests chains):